Shivanisingh-Muit/Simple-calculator/README.md

-# Internpe-task
+# Simple-calculator
-Hello, this is my Internpe internship repository where every task done at Internpe will be added.
+Hello, this is my Internpe internship repository where every task done at Internpe will be added. task1, calculator using html/css/js